robertwenner/comics/doc/checks.md

 typos).

-For regularly published comics you may want to avoid publishing more than one comics on the same date.
+For regularly published comics you may want to avoid publishing more than one comic on the same date.
 However, it's probably fine to publish a comic in different locations on the same day, or different comics in different languages on the same day.